zzzprojects/docs/eval-expression.net/pages/getting-started/overview.md

 ## What is an expression evaluator?

 An expression evaluator is a library that allows executing an expression and getting the result.
-That is especially useful for math expressions, but you can also use the advantage of an expression evaluator in various amount of scenarios, such as:
+That is especially useful for math expressions, but you can also use the advantage of an expression evaluator in a variety of scenarios, such as:

-- Applying dynamically validation rules
+- Applying dynamic validation rules
 - Filtering dynamically a report (users enter their own filtering/ordering logic)
 - Setting different environments by user
 - Or even within a Discord bot to let it return a result of an expression